Valverde hails Barcelona players' desire

 Valverde said his players' desire to win was key to their success, which was sealed with four games remaining in the campaign.

+"The hard part is winning many times.
+You have to reactivate yourself again."

-Barca is unbeaten in the league this season, but needed two late goals from Messi at the Riazor to secure the win having seen Deportivo fight back from 2-0 down.
+Barca remain unbeaten in the league this season, but needed two late goals from Messi at the Riazor to secure the win having seen Deportivo fight back from 2-0 down.

-Valverde was relieved to finally clinch the title and said his team deserved its success.
+Valverde was relieved to finally clinch the title and said his team deserved their success.

 Valverde also believes the LaLiga title is the toughest to win, saying: "It seems the most difficult because in the cup or in the competitions with elimination, a bad day takes you out.